-Two centuries after its first isolation in 1820, coumarin (α -benzopyrone) still is one of the most explored naturally occurring building blocks.
-Coumarin and derivatives are common and abundantly found in different parts of higher plants - with the highest concentration in fruits, seeds, roots, and leaves, and also found in fungi and bacteria.1 In addition, their synthesis is a subject of great interest to synthetic2 and medicinal chemists^{3,4} due to the extensive range of pharmacological activities.
-These activities include antimicrobial,5 antileishmanial,6 scavenging of reactive oxygen species (ROS),7 anti-inflammatory, anticoagulant, antithrombotic, vasodilatory,8 antiviral,9 and anticancer.^{10-12} Some examples of coumarin derivatives that have made their way to the clinic include warfarin, novobiocin, and carbochromen (Figure 1).4 Besides, members of this group display a broad range of applications, such as fragrances, perfumes, food additives, cosmetics, agrochemicals, and also exhibit unique fluorescence properties that make them useful for several photonic applications.
-For instance, the Uvitex SWN (Figure 1) is an optical whitening agent used in light-emitting devices.^{13,14}
+Two centuries after its first isolation in 1820, coumarin (α-benzopyrone) still is one of the most explored naturally occurring building blocks.
+Coumarin and derivatives are common and abundantly found in different parts of higher plants - with the highest concentration in fruits, seeds, roots, and leaves, and also found in fungi and bacteria.1 In addition, their synthesis is a subject of great interest to synthetic2 and medicinal chemists3,4 due to the extensive range of pharmacological activities.
+These activities include antimicrobial,5 antileishmanial,6 scavenging of reactive oxygen species (ROS),n anti-inflammatory, anticoagulant, antithrombotic, vasodilatory,0 antiviral,0 and anticancer.1112 Some examples of coumarin derivatives that have made their way to the clinic include warfarin, novobiocin, and carbochromen (Figure 1).4 Besides, members of this group display a broad range of applications, such as fragrances, perfumes, food additives, cosmetics, agrochemicals, and also exhibit unique fluorescence properties that make them useful for several photonic applications.
+For instance, the Uvitex SWN (Figure 1) is an optical whitening agent used in light-emitting devices.13,14